SergeiCL/SergeiCL.github.io/README.md

 ## Description

-My Weather App was created by using OpenWeather API.My Weather App was created by using OpenWeather API.
+My new-app-weather was created by using OpenWeather API.My Weather App was created by using OpenWeather API.

 ## Development server